CyberFlameGO/svnpython/Doc/c-api/unicode.rst

    Return *NULL* if an exception was raised by the codec.

-   .. versionchanged:: 2.5
-      This function used an :ctype:`int` type for *size*.
-This might require changes in your code for properly supporting 64-bit systems.

 .. cfunction:: PyObject* PyUnicode_AsUTF16String(PyObject *unicode)

-   Return a Python string using the UTF-16 encoding in native byte order.
+   Return a Python byte string using the UTF-16 encoding in native byte order.
 The string always starts with a BOM mark.
 Error handling is "strict".
    Return *NULL* if an exception was raised by the codec.

+UTF-7 Codecs
+""""""""""""

+These are the UTF-7 codec APIs:

+.. cfunction:: PyObject* PyUnicode_DecodeUTF7(const char *s, Py_ssize_t size, const char *errors)

+   Create a Unicode object by decoding *size* bytes of the UTF-7 encoded string *s*.
+Return *NULL* if an exception was raised by the codec.

+.. cfunction:: PyObject* PyUnicode_DecodeUTF7Stateful(const char *s, Py_ssize_t size, const char *errors, Py_ssize_t *consumed)

+   If *consumed* is *NULL*, behave like :cfunc:`PyUnicode_DecodeUTF7`.
+If *consumed* is not *NULL*, trailing incomplete UTF-7 base-64 sections will not be treated as an error.
+Those bytes will not be decoded and the number of bytes that have been decoded will be stored in *consumed*.

+.. cfunction:: PyObject* PyUnicode_EncodeUTF7(const Py_UNICODE *s, Py_ssize_t size, int base64SetO, int base64WhiteSpace, const char *errors)

+   Encode the :ctype:`Py_UNICODE` buffer of the given size using UTF-7 and return a Python bytes object.
+Return *NULL* if an exception was raised by the codec.

+   If *base64SetO* is nonzero, "Set O" (punctuation that has no otherwise special meaning) will be encoded in base-64.
+If *base64WhiteSpace* is nonzero, whitespace will be encoded in base-64.
+Both are set to zero for the Python "utf-7" codec.

 Unicode-Escape Codecs